 This cute plantation-era Wailuku Town house is absolutely perfect for adventurous visitors who are looking to escape the touristy trappings of South and West Maui.
 This is a safe, inexpensive and central home-base to adventure all over our wonderful island.

-Although the unit is new to the market, the owners have been running two exceptional vacation rentals in West Maui for a few years now, and have received top ratings from their guests – this new unit promises the same!
+Although the unit is new to the market, the owners have two exceptional vacation rentals in West Maui that have been running for a few years now, and have received top ratings from guests – this new unit promises the same!

 This 1BR house has a queen bed and a/c in the bedroom, and a sofabed for extra guests in the living room.
 The living, dining and kitchen areas are an open and airy light-filled floorplan.
 Optimally located jalousie windows allow the sweet tropical tradewinds to blow though the home so you probably wont ever want to turn that a/c on anyway!

 The owners are wonderful and also own and operate a business immediately adjacent to this house.
 While they are quite nonintrusive and respect their guests privacy, they are also available to talk story and share their favorite local dining and exploring tips!

 Located in the heart of old Wailuku Town, just ten minutes from the airport.
 This location is perfect for folks who plan on exploring all around Maui (something I suggest no matter where you stay!)
 It’s also worlds away in attitude and experience from the touristy hotels and resorts.

 Wailuku is the capital town of Maui; completely non-touristy and down to earth.
 Compared to mainland cities, Wailuku is a sleepy laid-back small town, a throwback to much simpler times.
 In recent years Wailuku has seen a resurgence, with an eclectic array of hip shops and restaurants opening up alongside old-time Maui standards.
 You can walk all of Wailuku Town from this very central location.